yamingd/argo-apt/README.md

 to generate service from mysql tables

-to generate controller from model and service
+to generate spring mvc controller from model and service

 to generate .proto from model